 Welcome to my Blog!

-I’m new to blogging, so I have much to learn, but I trust God will make good use of it.
-The blog doesn’t currently have a theme, and may be simply a collection of spiritual reflections.
-However, many of these reflections will consider topics of race and culture and the Kingdom of God, since I am called to such work.
+This blog doesn’t have a theme, but includes spiritual and Biblical reflections about people, Bible passages, and often topics of race and culture and the Kingdom of God, since I am called to such work.

 The blog does have a dedicatory first entry.
 This blog is dedicated to Kianna, once a young girl I met while serving as a pastor in Michigan, and now wherever God, she herself, and life may have taken her.